-- 1. DMI scriptlets: these scriptlets are declared by adding a <script> tag to an cprationBinding> or CpataSource> tag.
-Like DMI logic declared via cpredict, DMI scriptlets can be used to add business logic by modifying the DSRequest before it is executed, modifying the default DSResponse, or taking other, unrelated actions. - 2. scriptlet validators: these scriptlets are declared by adding a <serverCondition> tag to a <validator> definition.
+- 1. DMI scriptlets: these scriptlets are declared by adding a <script> tag to an cpredict, DMI logic declared via serverObject, DMI scriptlets can be used to add business logic by modifying the DSRequest before it is executed, modifying the default DSResponse, or taking other, unrelated actions. - 2. scriptlet validators: these scriptlets are declared by adding a <serverCondition> tag to a <validator> definition.
 Like a validator declared via <serverObject>, a scriptlet validator defines whether data is valid by running arbitrary logic, then returning true or false.